tymondesigns/angular-locker/README.md

 #### manually

-Simply download the zip file [HERE](https://github.com/tymondesigns/angular-locker/archive/master.zip) and include dist/angular-locker.min.js in your project
+Simply download the zip file [HERE](https://github.com/tymondesigns/angular-locker/archive/master.zip) and include `dist/angular-locker.min.js` in your project.

 #### adding to your project